VeselinH/Modular-Environment-for-Audio-Plugins/README.md

 ## Modular Plugin Host

-This plugin enables you to connect audio plugins in a modular fashion.
+This plugin enables you to connect audio plugins to other plugins in a modular fashion.
 Each plugin has an input and output noode for Midi and Audio data.

 ### Preview